brickbots/PiFinder/docs/source/user_guide.rst

 Switch Sides
 ------------------------------------------------------

 By default, the PiFinder software is set for right-side focuser operation.
-To switch to left-side orientation, use the `Options <user_guide_ui.md#options>`_ page of the `Status <user_guide_ui.md#status>`_ screen.
+To switch to left-side orientation, use the `Options <#options>`_ page of the `Status <#status>`_ screen.
 This will make sure the preview is displayed correct side up and the IMU up/down direction is correct.

 WiFi
 ------